wp-plugins/dynamic-audio-player-basic/readme.txt

 No. It will work only with HTML5 audio compatible browsers. <a title="caniuse.com" href="http://caniuse.com/#search=audio element" target="_blank">Here</a> you can see a list of supported browsers.

-= What is the difference with the <a href="http://dynamicaudioplayer.com">Pro version</a>? =

-The Pro version plugin plays tracks while the user navigate through the site.
-Check it at <a href="http://dynamicaudioplayer.com">dynamicaudioplayer.com</a>

 == Changelog ==

+= 2.0.0 =
+Integrated the PRO version.
+Now you can navigate through the site while the tracks keep playing.

 = 1.1.2 =
 Compatible with 4.2.1